 Our primary cash needs are for working capital, paying operating expenses, including cash compensation to our employees, funding the cash redemption of Partnership Units, repurchasing shares of the Company's Class A common stock, paying income taxes, making distributions to our shareholders in accordance with our dividend policy, capital expenditures, commitments and strategic investments.
 We expect to fund these liquidity requirements through cash flows from operations and borrowings under our revolving credit facility.
 Our ability to fund these needs through cash flows from operations will depend, in part, on our ability to generate or raise cash in the future.
 This depends on our future financial results, which are subject to general economic, financial, competitive, legislative and regulatory factors.
 Furthermore, our ability to forecast future cash flows is more limited because we do not have a long-established operating history as a stand-alone company.
 If our cash flows from operations are less than we expect, we may need to incur debt, issue additional equity or borrow from our revolving credit facility.
-Although we believe that the arrangements we have in place will permit us to finance our operations on acceptable terms and conditions, our access to, and the availability of, financing on acceptable terms and conditions in the future will be impacted by mny factors, including: (a) our credit ratings or absence of a credit rating, (b) the liquidity of the overall capital markets, and (c) the current state of the economy.
-We cannot provide any assurance that such financing will be available to us on acceptable terms or that such financing will be available at all.
-We believe that our future cash from operations and availability under our revolving credit facility, together with our access to funds on hand, will provide adequate resources to fund our short-term and long-term liquidity and capital needs.
+Although we believe that the arrangements we have in place will permit us to finance our operations on acceptable terms and conditions, our access to, and the availability of, financing on acceptable terms and conditions in the future will be impacted by many factors, including: (a) our credit ratings or absence of a credit rating, (b) the liquidity of the overall capital markets, and (c) the current state of the economy.
+We cannot provide any assurance that such financing will be available to us on acceptable terms on that such financing will be available to us on acceptable terms on that such financing will be available to us on acceptable terms on that such financing will be available to us on acceptable terms on hand, will provide adequate resources to fund our short-term and longterm liquidity and capital needs.

 Subject to the terms and conditions of the exchange agreement between us and certain of the holders of Partnership Units (other than PJT Partners Inc.), Partnership Units are exchangeable at the option of the holder for cash or, at our election, for shares of our Class A common stock on a one-for-one basis.
-Depending on our liquidity and capital resources, market conditions, the timing and concentration of exchange requests and other considerations, we may choose to fund cash-settled exchanges of Partnership Units with available cash, borrowings or new issuances of Class A common stock or to settle exchanges by issuing Class A common stock to the exchanging Partnership Units out adversely affect the tax consequences to Blackstone of the distribution.
+Depending on our liquidity and capital resources, market conditions, the timing and concentration of exchange requests and other considerations, we may choose to fund cash-settled exchanges of Partnership Units with available cash, borrowings or new issuances of Class A common stock or to settle exchanges by issuing Class A common stock to the exchanging Partnership Units load adversely affect the tax consequences to Blackstone of the distribution.
 Accordingly, while we will retain the right under the Exchange Agreement to elect to settle exchanges in cash or Class A common stock in our sole discretion, we intend to limit such issuances of Class A common stock in settlement of exchanges of Partnership Units to the extent necessary to preserve the intended tax-free nature of the spin-off and to comply with our obligations under the Tax Matters Agreement.